xrettle/WFGY/TensionUniverse/BlackHole/Q126_recursive_self_improvement_stability.md

 * maximum allowed drift in core axioms and rationality invariants,
 * maximum allowed per step self modification tension.

-These thresholds are chosen by calibration on abstract desiderata or generic toy models.
+These thresholds are chosen by calibration on abstract desiderata or generic toy models, not on particular agents.
 Once chosen, they are held fixed across all experiments under Q126.
 They are not tuned on a particular agent’s trajectory.

 ### 3.3 Effective observables